mjbradvica/personal-website-articles/2023/avoid-multi-slot-content-projection.md

 </template>
 ```

 With multiple slots our encapsulation of the parent component has been broken.
 The child is now aware of the internals of the parent.
-A consequence of this internal knowledge is that all child components have a dependency on the parents slot names.
+A consequence of this internal knowledge is that all child components have a dependency on the parents' slot names.
 If a slot is changed in the parent, every child will need to be updated.

 ## Props Allow For More Defined Components